LaunchCodeEducation/lchs/src/chapters/more-flask/redirect.rst

 Each page in our Flask application has its own template, path, and Python function. ``render_template()`` should ONLY be used for the HTML file assigned to the path in ``@app.route()``.
-If we need to render a different template, then we must redirect the program flow to a different function.
+If we need to render a different template, then we should redirect the program flow to a different function.

 The general syntax for a redirect in Flask is: